If you are suffering from Crohn’s disease, you know that certain foods trigger your intestinal symptoms.

 It is best to work with a nutritionist for a diet that will be tailor-made for you.

-As a general rule of thumb, however, there are certain foods in the Crohn’s disease diet that will help you get all your nutrients, and not worsen the symptoms in the process.
+As a general rule of thumb, however, there are certain foods in the diet for Crohn’s disease that will help you get all your nutrients, and not worsen the symptoms in the process.

 The best alternative to dairy is almond milk, made from ground-up almonds.